Walden (2023 film): Plot

-Walden Dean is a polite, nebbish stenographer in the courtroom of Judge Boyle.
+Walden Dean is a polite, nerdy stenographer in the courtroom of Judge Boyle.
 He is single, lives alone and is estranged from his father, Jesse, and had a complicated relationship with his late mother, who abandoned him when he was young.
 One day, he attends the trial of Norman Bolt, who raped his own daughter, then murdered her by burning her to death in an oven.
 Walden becomes increasingly sickened after the case, and later faints at work; tests reveal that he has a brain tumor that may be terminal.
 He declines surgery and struggles with whether to take medication, which may simply prolong the inevitable.

 Walden meets with his father, who dismisses Walden's commitment to and familial legacy for stenography, and tells him to find a better purpose in his life.
 He stops at a convenience store later that night, and impulsively stops a robber by smashing a whiskey bottle over his head.
 Walden, shocked by his own uncharacteristic capacity for violence, is met by detective Bill Kane and agrees to stop by the police station to give a statement.

 Meanwhile, Bill and his partner, Sally Hunt, are investigating a string of mysterious disappearances involving local boys, the latest of which appears to be Cal Pepper.
 When Walden arrives at the station to give his statement, he is informed that Norman Bolt was released on a technicality and is unrepentant about his crime.
 With nothing left to lose, Walden ambushes Norman at his house and kills him by burning him to death in his new oven.
 He also murders Nurse Mills, a nursing home worker who had been torturing and killing her elderly and infirm clients for years, but had not been prosecuted due to her hiding the evidence.
 Bill and Sally are puzzled by these crimes, but have no leads.